DR bethany hooper – VETERINARIAN

-Dr Emma Rigby - Veterinarian
+Dr Emma Rigby - Veterinarian (Behaviour Consultant)

 - Bachelor of Veterinary Science

-Emma was born and bred in Sydney but has settled in Melbourne with her family.
+Dr Emma Rigby was born and bred in Sydney but has settled in Melbourne with her family.
 Having graduated from Sydney University in 1993, Emma has worked on the central coast and south coast of NSW and inner city of Sydney.
 She has a special interest in animal behaviour.

 Emma lives with her husband, her two young children, a cheeky dog named Paddy, and three cats named Daisy, Merri and Pippin.

-Dr James Cooper - Veterinarian
+Dr Andres Townsend - Veterinarian

-- Bachelor of Science (Zoology), Monash University
+- Bachelor of Veterinary Science (Honours)

 Dr Sue Ramoo - Medical Consultant